mkareshky/photo-gallery-app/README.md

 ## Features

 * **Photo Gallery**

   * Fetches a grid of photos from a public REST API (e.g., [Picsum.photos](https://picsum.photos/) or [JSONPlaceholder](https://jsonplaceholder.typicode.com/)).
-  * Displays photo thumbnails in a responsive, mobile-first grid.
+  * Displays photo thumbnails in a responsive, mobile-first grid via the `<PhotoList>` and `<PhotoItem>` components.
-  * Implements infinite scroll (or pagination) to load more photos as the user scrolls.
+  * Implements infinite scroll through a custom `useInfiniteScroll` hook that loads more photos as the user scrolls.
-  * Shows basic metadata (title, author, upload date) with each thumbnail.
+  * Shows basic metadata (title, author, upload date) with each thumbnail, falling back to “Photo by {author}” or “Uploaded: Unknown” when fields are missing.

 * **Photo Details Page**

   * Clicking on a thumbnail navigates to a detail view (React Router).
   * Displays the full-size image plus extended metadata (title, author, date, description).
-  * “Next” / “Previous” navigation buttons to cycle through photos without going back to the gallery.
+  * “Next” / “Previous” navigation buttons to cycle through photos without returning to the gallery.

 * **Search & Filter**

-  * Text-based search (by title or author).
+  * Text-based search (by title or author) handled by a `useDebounce` hook and filtered via `usePhotoFilter`.
+  * Filter by category using a Radix UI combobox, hitting the branch where categories are mapped case-insensitively.
-  * Filter dropdowns (e.g., by upload date range or category).
+  * Filter by upload date—uses string matching with `.startsWith(...)` against `photo.upload_date`.
-  * Clear search and filter controls.
+  * Clear search and filter controls reset all criteria and show the full photo list again.

 * **Responsive Design**

-  * Mobile-first CSS layout, works on phones, tablets, and desktops.
+  * Mobile-first CSS layout via Panda CSS, works on phones, tablets, and desktops.
-  * Layout adapts from a single-column list on narrow screens to a multi-column grid on wider screens.
+  * Grid adapts from a single column on narrow screens to multiple columns on wider screens.

 * **Error Handling & Loading States**

   * Graceful UI when the API call fails (error message and retry).
-  * Skeleton loaders or spinner indicators while fetching.
+  * Loading indicator “Loading more photos…” displayed when `loading=true`.
+  * “No more photos to load.” message when `hasMore=false` and not loading.

 * **Testing**

   * Jest & React Testing Library for unit and integration tests.
+  * Custom tests for components (`PhotoItem`, `PhotoList`) and hooks (`usePhotoFilter`, `useInfiniteScroll`).
-  * Test coverage target: ≥ 90%.
+  * Coverage target: ≥ 90%.
-  * Mocks for REST API calls.

 * **Code Quality**

   * TypeScript for type safety.
   * Panda CSS for utility-first styling (no class-name collisions).